dsindex/segm-lstm/README.md

   we need some tricky code works that process file to generate batch using `yield`
 - using a pretrained word embedding https://codedump.io/share/GsajBJMQJ50P/1/using-a-pre-trained-word-embedding-word2vec-or-glove-in-tensorflow
+- when train_emb.py is running, it is not possible to run train.py simultaneously. we need to figure out.
 ```